diglet48/FOC-Stim/docs/focstim-v4-BOM.md

 ### M3 screw

-M3x6 or M3x8 countersink.
+M3 countersink, length 4mm to 10mm.
 Optional accessories may require longer bolts.

 TODO: sourcing link for this part